tjf801/AKS-C-/README.md

 # AKS-C-
-Implementation of the AKS primality check in C++
+Implementation of the AKS primality test in C++